 ARM™ 56 Pass Rate

-According to nationally published ARM™ pass rates, the ARM™ 56 is one of the hardest exams published by The Institutes.
-The pass rate is typically around 72% or lower.
+According to nationally published ARM™ pass rates, the ARM™ 56 is one of the easiest exams published by The Institutes.
+The pass rate is typically around 76% or higher.
 This means, out of everyone that attempts the ARM™ 56 exam, 76% pass.
 As of writing this blog, the pass rate is 80% for the ARM™ 56 exam.
 This makes it one of the easier exams from The Institutes.

 ARM™ 56 Exam Difficulty

 The ARM™ 56 is considered by some students to be the most difficult ARM™ exam.
 There is a good amount of math and formulas that you need to memorize and use in scenario-based questions on this exam.
 This is the most math-intensive exam of the ARM™ exams.